+Fee remissions cannot be processed until the student has completed and submitted all hiring forms and documents to the Department's Budget & Personnel Coordinator.
 Medical insurance: All UCLA graduate students are required to carry medical insurance.
 Graduate students holding TA or GSR appointments at 25% time or more for the entire term qualify to have their medical insurance paid by the university for that term.

 Educational and Registration fee: Graduate students holding TA or GSR appointments for at least 25% time for an academic term qualify to have a portion of their education fee paid by the University for that term.
+Students must complete hiring paperwork in a timely manner in order for fee remissions to post to their account in a timely manner.
+Students who need an exception request must submit requested materials to the Student Affairs Officer in a timely manner.
+Exception requests must be prepared by the SAO before submission to the Graduate Division.

-For complete details on fees, remissions, and pay scales, go to: http://www.gdnet.ucla.edu/gss/library/feesintro.htm.
+For complete details on fees, remissions go to: https://grad.ucla.edu/funding/tuition/.